USDA FoodKeeper – Cold Storage Guidelines

-"According to CDC guidelines, unopened Appenzeller cheese blocks should be stored in the refrigerator at a temperature of 40°F or below and consumed within 1-2 months for best quality and safety."
+"According to the FDA, unopened Appenzeller cheese blocks should be stored in the refrigerator at a temperature of 40°F or below and consumed within 1-2 months of purchase for optimal quality and safety."

 Fridge